fridanorlund/pid-mpc/README.md

 Figure 5 is generated from "linear-tank-example-measurable-disturbance"

-Figures 6, 7, and 8 aregenerated from "linear-tank-example"
+Figures 6, 7, and 8 are generated from "linear-tank-example"